ADAR102/Junkyard-Dog-Hud/README.md

 3: Throw the folder in the custom folder.

-## Static crosshair files that are installed in this Hud
+## Static crosshair files that are installed

 Static crosshair that uses crosshair.cfg [click here!](https://github.com/jooonior/tf2-static-ambassador-crosshair)